Find YOUR Local Service Center

 When you envision bees, you may normally think of insects with thick yellow stripes, but some bees can have a darker appearance.
 If you’ve never seen black bees before, it's easy to become alarmed.
 The best solution is to first become more informed about them.
 Be sure to contact Western Exterminator or call us at 888-674-7947 if you are experiencing bee issues.

+A carpenter bee is often described as looking like a large bumble bee, which of course, is yellow and black.
+However, there are species of carpenter bees that fall into the black bee category.
 The carpenter bee’s namesake comes from its customary piercing into wood to create passages for raising offspring.
 Certain carpenter bees are black-colored.

 There’s the valley carpenter bee, which is mainly located in valleys and lower foothills in California and Arizona.
-They are about ¾ inches long and the females are black and have metallic reflections (males are golden brown or buff-colored).
+They are about ¾ inches long and the females are a black bee that have metallic reflections (males are golden brown or buff-colored).
 Mountain carpenter bees mainly occur in foothills and mountains in Arizona, Nevada, California and Oregon; males and females are black (yellow, white and black hairs appear on the male head).
 They are about ½ to ⅝ inches long.

 So how damaging are carpenter bees?
 If lots of carpenter bees create numerous tunnels over a period of years, they can produce severe structural damage.
 Carpenter bees can also stain wood by defecation.
 Take note: They favor bare wood.
 These bees use places such as window trim, eaves, siding, and decks to nest.
 Males do not have stingers, and although the female sting is powerful, they seldom sting unless disturbed or handled.